ONSdigital/dp/MODULES.md

 Migrating to Go Modules
 =======================

-A developer guide for migrating an existing Go project from govendor to modules.
-Each example uses the `dp-recipe-api ` as the project being migrated.
+A developer guide for migrating an existing Go project from govendor to modules and getting to build in CI.

 ### Prerequisites
 - Go Modules was introduced in Go `1.11`? so you will need to ensure you are running Go `1.11` or later.